tfabris/BlueGigaEmpeg/README.txt

 between the empeg Car stereo and a modern car.
 The purpose is twofold:

-1. Bluetooth A2DP connection allows high quality stereo audio from the empeg car outputs to play on the modern car stereo speakers without needing an AUX input on the modern car stereo (many cars no longer have an AUX input available any more).
+1. Bluetooth A2DP connection allows high quality stereo audio from the empeg Car outputs to play on the modern car stereo speakers without needing an AUX input on the modern car stereo (many cars no longer have an AUX input available any more).